2024 United States state legislative elections explained

 See main article: 2024 Delaware Senate election and 2024 Delaware House of Representatives election.

-Half of the seats of the Delaware State Senate and all of the Delaware House of Representatives are up for election in 2024.
-Democrats currently control both chambers.
+Half of the seats of the Delaware State Senate and all of the Delaware House of Representatives were up for election in 2024.
+Democrats maintained control of both chambers.

 + colspan="5" Delaware State Senate